 In the fall and spring semesters, a student may withdraw from a course without academic penalty with a grade of W at any time during the first two-thirds of the semester as specified in the current academic calendar.
 If withdrawal occurs after that date, the grade of WP (withdrew passing) or WF (withdrew failing) will be entered.
 The grade of WF is computed in the grade point average.

 *A Withdrawal from a course(s) at any point after the Add/Drop period will be reported to the National Student Clearinghouse.
-A withdrawal which changes a student’s enrollment status could impact re-payment of loans/deferment of loans.
+A withdrawal that changes a student’s enrollment status could impact repayment of loans/deferment of loans.

 Leave of Absence Policy

 A leave of absence for a specified period of time, not to exceed one (1) academic year, may be granted to a matriculated student with the authorization of the academic dean, program/school director or designate and upon completion of the required Request for Leave of Absence form available from the respective program/school director, Student Affairs, Registrar's office or online.
 A student who is on an approved leave of absence has the status "active/not enrolled" and may not may enroll in courses for credit at another institution.
 Application for readmission is not necessary if the student returns as planned; however, the student who does not return at the specified time will be administratively withdrawn and will be subject to readmission procedures.
 A student returning from a leave of absence should contact the Registrar's Office well in advance of returning semester so that status changes are made allowing the student to access courses.
 Policy on leave of absence tuition credit is found in respective Financial Information sections of this catalog.
 Students with Financial Aid should meet with a Financial Aid representative prior to completing leave of absence paperwork.